ahmed3520/lam-store/README.md

 ## Getting Started <a id="getting-started"></a>

-These instructions will provide you with a copy of the project and help you set up your environment to run the All-in-One App.
+These instructions will provide you with a copy of the project and help you set up your environment to run the lam-store App.

 ### Prerequisites <a id="prerequisites"></a>

-- Node.js (>= 14.x.x)
+- Node.js (>= 18.x.x)

 - Python (>= 3.8.x)